 - Remove the cooked chicken and transfer it to a separate plate and set aside.

-- Wash your frying pan and pour the lemon sauce in on medium heat.
+- Heat a clean frying pan over medium heat and pour in the lemon sauce.
 Once the sauce starts to boil and thicken, add the chicken and toss evenly to coat.

 - Optional: Sprinkle some sesame seeds and sliced green onions and cook for one minute.